AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-spinview.md

 ---
 description: Main view consists of the spin image when the current asset is a spin set.
-seo-description: Main view consists of the spin image when the current asset is a spin set.
-seo-title: Spin view

 solution: Experience Manager
 title: Spin view
-uuid: f1edbcc4-966a-4ec6-8ba9-a76f3ae51733

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---